 They used intelligence assets to monitor what we were doing in the free space of social media.

-Uh what a and you you were one of the top targets.
+And you were one of the top targets.

-How scary that all this has gone on.
+I was and a few others, Tom, Tom Fit, how scary, how scary that all this has gone on.

-I I don't recognize the country at this point.
+I don't recognize the country at this point.

-And you know, people ask me, why don't you have an email?
+And, you know, people ask me, why don't you have an email?

 I have friends of mine that think I'm a snob.

-The things that I you've changed.
+The things that you've changed.

 I'm like, no, my life's changed.

-And that I don't have email anymore.
+And I don't have email anymore.

 I don't have access to social media.